Core Module Information

 Upon completion of this module you will be able to

-LO1: Describe the principle changes that take place in the cardiovascular and respiratory systems during exercise and following a period of endurance training.
+LO1: Describe the principal changes that take place in the cardiovascular and respiratory systems during exercise and following a period of endurance training.

 LO2: Differentiate between the acute and chronic effects of different exercise modalities on skeletal muscle.